Paul-Sayantan/timelog-app/README.md

 # timelog-app
 Timer app in python includes project planning and status of work updates.
 You can plan projects to do.
 You can track time spent on each project.
-You can track work done on those projects.
+You can track work done on those projects.<br>
 The Timer app itself as in the screenshot below:
 ![timelog-app](screenshots/Timer.png)